tbognar76/APKing/README.md

 * ADB connection to your phone is optional

 ##Prepare and run :
-What you need to do is set "apking.ini" , and simply run the APKking with the start.sh or start.bat .
+What you need to do is set "apking.ini" , and simply run the APKing with the start.sh or start.bat .
 There is no parameters to add.
 Optionally if you connects your phone via ADB, then it creates an update package for you.